 I found the Shipmate an ideal boat for creek sailing in estuaries.
 They

 have the three basic essentials for a cabin cruiser that are your keys

-to enter another world!
-A lifting rudder, a swinging centreplate and a
+to enter another world: a lifting rudder, a swinging centreplate and one

-foot draft.
+foot of draft.
 On top of that if you are going to spend many nights, as I

-do, on board you will prefer a boat that will sit upright.
+do, on board you will prefer a boat that will sit upright in mud when dried out.
 Some of the

 original fittings can be a little flimsy to go to sea with so adaptions

 you may have to make yourself - if they have not already been made.
 You